 But there’s also some dispute regarding Earth’s third world war.
 Spock says the events surrounding Khan and his ilk in the late 20th century were a world war, which McCoy labels “The Eugenics Wars.”
 Subsequent Trek episodes and movies seem to place the third world war in the mid-21st century (at least, that’s when it ended).

-There’s no real good explanation for this — unless you figure that the tampering with the timeline (starting with “Tomorrow is Yesterday” and continuing through Star Trek: Enterprise’s fourth season) had a bigger effect than the good guys realized.
+There’s no real good explanation for this — unless you figure that the tampering with the timeline (starting with “Tomorrow is Yesterday” and continuing throughout the next 50-plus years of Trek) had a bigger effect than the good guys realized.
 I personally blame it all on Scotty’s decision to give that one dude the secret to transparent aluminum in 1986.

 And, maybe, the time-traveling we see throughout Star Trek’s many episodes and films could explain even more timeline questions …

 Obviously, this episode is probably the greatest illustration of the creators being overly optimistic about the progress of space exploration in the late 20th century.
 There’s the existence, in 1996, of a sleeper ship capable of interplanetary travel and McGivers’ line about how suspended animation was used in space travel until the late 2010s because of the time involved (a reference to the fact that ships were likely slow).
 That said, if anyone knows how I can get on one of those sleeper ships, I hear Vulcan is lovely in the spring.
 And I’d love to go skiing on Andoria.